These Republicans Faced ‘So-Called Angry Crowds’ at Tuesday’s Town Halls

 Representative Dennis Ross of Florida

-When asked if he supports President Trump’s comments about Muslims and Hispanics, Ross said, “I don’t condone those comments.
+When asked if he supports President Trump’s comments about Muslims and Latinos, Ross said, “I don’t condone those comments.
 I don’t condone discrimination of any kind.
-I am not here to defend what president is saying or what he is tweeting.”
+I am not here to defend what the president is saying or what he is tweeting.”

 Representative Daniel Webster of Florida